Catholic High School of Baltimore: Archangel Program

 The Archangel Program is a two-year program assisting freshmen and sophomores with academic difficulties.

 Law and Leadership Program

 The Law and Leadership Program is a four-year program focusing on responsible leadership, ethics, and the legal system.
 Leadership in the Franciscan tradition is emphasized, and classes such as Public Speaking and Criminal Justice are taken.

 STEM Program

 The STEM Program is a four-year program with a specialized focus in the areas of science, technology, engineering, and mathematics.
 There are three concentrations for this program: Engineering, Biomedicine, and Sports Medicine.

 The McCafferty Visual and Performing Arts (VPA) Program

 The McCafferty VPA Program is a four-year program with five concentrations.
 Students in this program have the opportunity to build portfolios, participate in regional competitions, have their art shown in exhibitions, and perform at Catholic High events.
 There are five concentrations for this program: Art, Band, Choir, Dance, and Theatre.

+Leadership

+Ms. Natalia Mistichelli ’90 was appointed as the second President of The Catholic High School of Baltimore in 2026.
+She succeeded Dr. Barbara D. Nazelrod ’68, who served as President from 2001 to 2026.